-About one million cubic metres of the waste material poured out of the alumina plant reservoir into three villages and waterways earlier this week, killing seven people, injuring 150 and fouling some rivers, including a local branch of the Danube.
+About one million cubic metres of the waste material leaked out of the alumina plant reservoir into several villages and waterways earlier this week, killing seven people, injuring 150 and fouling some rivers including a local branch of the Danube.

-About 800 people were evacuated from the town of Kolontar on Saturday after Viktor Orban, Hungary’s prime minister, said that there was a high risk of another up to 500,000 cubic metres of even thicker sludge escaping the reservoir due to a deterioration of a wall in the stricken part of the reservoir.
+Orban said there was now a high risk of another up to 500,000 cubic metres of even thicker sludge escaping the reservoir due to a deterioration of a wall in the stricken part of the reservoir.

 MAL Zrt, the company that owns the metals plant, said the waste was not considered hazardous under EU standards and recommended people clean off the sludge with water.